State dredges Salmon River at Port Ontario

-PORT ONTARIO — As part of its $15 million Resiliency and Economic Development Initiative Regional Dredging Project, the state removed approximately 3,600 cubic yards of sediment from the Salmon River navigation channel between Aug.
+PORT ONTARIO – As part of its $15 million REDI (Resiliency and Economic Development Initiative) Regional Dredging Project, the state removed approximately 3,600 cubic yards of sediment from the Salmon River navigation channel between Aug.
 9 and 16.

-The dredging was undertaken using a long reach excavator on a barge, supported by dump scows and a tugboat, overseen by Ramboll Group, the REDI dredging program manager, who provided staff from its Syracuse and Rochester offices, according to Joseph Brill, assistant director of public information at New York State Office of General Services.
+The dredging was undertaken using a long reach excavator on a barge, supported by dump scows and a tugboat, overseen by the REDI Dredging Program Manager, Ramboll, who provided staff from their Syracuse and Rochester offices, according to Assistant Director of Public Information at New York State Office of General Services, Joseph Brill.

 “There’s several benefits to these REDI projects,” Brill said, “and one of them is the beneficial reuse of the dredged material, which we’re using to support natural protective features and ecosystem restoration, as well as erosion management.

-“Anywhere where the makeup of the sediment is appropriate,” Brill said, “it’s used to benefit local habitats, water quality, as well as to nourish the beaches.”
+“Anywhere where the makeup of the sediment is appropriate,” Brill continued, “it’s used to benefit local habitats, water quality, as well as to nourish the beaches.”

-The environmental impacts of the dredging projects involved the New York State Department of Environmental Conservation, the New York State Department of State, the Army Corps of Engineers, and New York State Office of Parks, Recreation and Historic Preservation, all of which provided regulatory permits for the project, according to Brill.
+The environmental impacts of the dredging projects involved the DEC (New York State Department of Environmental Conservation), the New York State Department of State, the Army Corps of Engineers, and New York State Office of Parks, Recreation, and Historic Preservation, all of which provided regulatory permits for the project according to Brill.

 “We depend on the DEC to provide us with information and guidelines that will allow us to minimize or avoid impacts on wildlife, such as the arrival of migratory birds or the spawning of salmon,” he said.